Anal bleeding in cats

 Impacted anal glands

-The anal glands, which are at the 5 and 7 o’clock position on the cat’s anus, contain a clear, foul-smelling liquid which is released from the glands when the cat defecates.
+The anal glands, which are at the 5 and 7 o’clock position on the cat’s anus, contain a clear, foul-smelling liquid that is released from the glands when the cat defecates.
 From time to time, the content in the glands can become thick and purulent, causing impaction and inflammation.
 Eventually, the glands will abscess and possibly rupture.

-Pain when defecating and the presence of blood in the feces or around the anus and an unpleasant smell.
+- Symptoms: Pain when defecating and the presence of blood in the feces or around the anus and an unpleasant smell.

-Empty the glands and pack with antibiotic ointment.
+- Treatment: Empty the glands and pack with antibiotic ointment.
 Your cat may need to go on a course of antibiotics.
 If the problem is recurrent, surgical removal of the glands may be necessary.

 From time to time, your cat may experience difficulty emptying his bowels.
 When this occurs, the feces can become dry and hardened.
 Constipation can develop in senior cats, dehydrated cats, cats on a low fibre diet, dirty litter trays which lead to holding onto the feces for longer than necessary, pelvic injury or abnormality, hypothyroidism and neurological disorders.
 Small tears can occur in the rectum when a constipated cat passes a stool.

-Crying in the litter tray, passing small amounts of feces, or straining to defecate.
+- Symptoms: Crying in the litter tray, passing small amounts of feces, or straining to defecate.

 These types of polyps are uncommon in cats.
 Polyps are noncancerous nodular growths in the rectum or anus.

-Straining to defecate, blood in the stool and occasionally you may see a polyp protruding from the anus.
+- Symptoms: Straining to defecate, blood in the stool and occasionally you may see a polyp protruding from the anus.

-Surgical removal of the polyps.
+- Treatment: Surgical removal of the polyps.
 In some cases, polyps will return at a later date, which will require additional surgery.

 Hookworms are small, thin nematodes that are approximately 10 to 20 mm in length and are a common intestinal parasitic worm of dogs but can also infect cats.
 They live in the duodenum, the first part of the small intestine, where they attach themselves to the mucous membrane using teeth-like hooks to feed on the blood.
 Worms change their point of attachment every 4-6 hours, which causes the area to bleed.
-Blood loss due to the can lead to anemia, intestinal bleeding, intestinal inflammation, diarrhea and even death, particularly in young animals.
+Blood loss can lead to anemia, intestinal bleeding, intestinal inflammation, diarrhea and even death, particularly in young animals.

-Bloody stools which are often running, pale gums (due to anemia), and stunted growth in kittens.
+- Symptoms: Bloody stools which are often running, pale gums (due to anemia), and stunted growth in kittens.

-Anti-parasitic medication to kill the worms.
+- Treatment: Anti-parasitic medication to kill the worms.

 Inflammatory bowel disease